 Private property owners can set rules for speech on their property.
 The government may not restrict your speech if it is taking place on your own property or with the consent of the property owner.

 Counter protesters also have free speech rights.
 Police must treat protesters and counter protesters equally.

-Police are permitted to keep antagonistic groups separated but should allow them to be within sight and sound of one another.
+Police are permitted to keep opposing groups separated, but should allow them to be within sight and sound of one another.

 When you are lawfully present in any public space, you have the right to photograph anything in plain view, including federal buildings and the police.